mwganson/DynamicData/README.md

 Since this evaluates to 0 or 1 depending on user selection it could be used as a boolean:

 `=dd.ddMyEnum ?
 5 : 7` (would yield a value of 5 if True, 7 if False)

+For the Link property type (not App::Link objects, but the property that links to another object) you can simply enter the object's name or label.
+If the evaluation label says "None" then that means it wasn't able to find the object.
+Double check the spelling.
+Something similar can be done for other Link types, such as LinkList and LinkSubList.
+Follow the initial placeholder text for guidance on the syntax for setting the default values for advanced property types.
+If there is already a value there in the Value field, clear it to see the placeholder text.

 ### Edit Enumerations
 ![Edit Enumerations icon](Resources/icons/DynamicDataEditEnumerations.svg)